 Robert Tointon Elected President and General Manager: Robert G. Tointon joined Hensel Phelps in 1963 as a project engineer when the company was just beginning to emerge as an important regional general construction firm.
 He advanced to executive vice president and general manager and continued in that capacity until September 1975, when he became president and general manager.

-First Healthcare Project: One of Hensel Phelps’ first healthcare projects was McKee Medical Center in Loveland, Colorado.
+Entry into Healthcare: One of Hensel Phelps’ first healthcare projects was McKee Medical Center in Loveland, Colorado.
 The addition and remodel project was the first of a number of projects at McKee.

 First Science + Technology Project: A nitroguanidine facility for the U.S. Army Corps of Engineers (USACE) was one of Hensel Phelps’ first science + technology projects.
 Completed in 1978, the project was located at the Sunflower Army Ammunition Manufacturing Complex in Clearview City, Kansas.